nim2rod/insta/README.md

 ## What i used for building the app?
 - node.JS - Server side <br>
-- vue.JS with vuex state management  - Client side <br>
+- vue.JS with vuex state management and Vite dev environment.  - Client side <br>
 - MongoDB Atlas Database - database.
 - Render - deploy and host for the site.
 - Link to live project:   https://instafriends.onrender.com